 Other Medical ProblemsTOP

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Heart rhythm problems or

 - Transient ischemic attacks (TIA or mini-stroke), history of—Use with caution.
 May cause side effects to become worse.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; trouble breathing; any swelling of your hands, face, or mouth; or chest pain after you receive this medicine.
+This medicine may cause a serious allergic reaction, called anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

-This medicine may cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+This medicine may cause nausea or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.